Latrodectus: Diversity

-Elsewhere, others include the European black widow (Latrodectus tredecimguttatus), the Australian redback spider (Latrodectus hasseltii) and the closely related New Zealand katipō (Latrodectus katipo), several different species in Southern Africa that can be called button spiders, and the South American black-widow spiders (Latrodectus corallinus and Latrodectus curacaviensis).
+Elsewhere, others include the European black widow (Latrodectus tredecimguttatus), the Australian redback spider (Latrodectus hasseltii) and the closely related New Zealand katipō (Latrodectus katipo), several different species in Southern Africa that can be called button spiders, and the South American black widow spiders (Latrodectus corallinus and Latrodectus curacaviensis).
 Species vary widely in size.
 In most cases, the females are dark-coloured and can be readily identified by reddish markings on the central underside (ventral) abdomen, which are often hourglass-shaped.

 Venom

 These small spiders have an unusually potent venom containing the neurotoxin latrotoxin, which causes the condition latrodectism, both named after the genus.
 Female widow spiders have unusually large venom glands, and their bite can be particularly harmful to large vertebrates, including humans.
 However, despite their notoriety, Latrodectus bites rarely cause death or produce serious complications.
 Only the bites of the females are dangerous to humans.

 Due to the presence of latrotoxin in their venom, black widow bites are potentially dangerous and may result in systemic effects (latrodectism) including severe muscle pain, abdominal cramps, diaphoresis, tachycardia, and muscle spasms.
 Symptoms usually last for 3–7 days, but may persist for several weeks.
-In 1933, a University of Alabama medical faculty, Allan Blair conducted an experiment on himself to document the symptoms of a black widow bite, and to test whether someone can build immunity after being bitten.
+In 1933, a member of the University of Alabama medical faculty, Allan Blair, conducted an experiment on himself to document the symptoms of a black widow bite, and to test whether someone can build immunity after being bitten.
 The effects of the bite were so painful and harsh that Blair failed to complete the experiment and did not follow through with being bitten a second time.

 In the United States each year, about 2,500 people report being bitten by a black widow, but most do not need medical treatment.
 Some bites have no venom injected—a "dry" bite.
 In the United States, a 2012 review by the American Association of Poison Control Centers found no deaths from black widows since 1983.
 Black widows are not especially aggressive spiders, and they rarely bite humans unless startled or otherwise threatened.

 Contrary to popular assumptions, most people who are bitten suffer no serious damage, let alone death.
 Fatal bites were reported in the early 20th century mostly with Latrodectus tredecimguttatus, the Mediterranean black widow.

 Since the venom is not usually life-threatening, antivenom has been used as pain relief and not to save lives.
 However, a study demonstrated that standardized pain medication, when combined with either antivenom or a placebo, had similar improvements in pain and resolution of symptoms.